franitaa/Voice-Processing/README.md

-# Voice-Processing: Phoneme Analysis and Noise Reduction
+# Voice Processing: Phoneme Analysis and Noise Reduction

 This project focuses on the comprehensive processing of audio signals, particularly aimed at conditioning and characterizing phonemes for further analysis.